arachnetech/homebridge-mqttthing/README.md

     "caption": "<label (optional)>",
     "topics":
     {
         "getOn":                "<topic to get the status>",
         "setOn":                "<topic to set the status>",
-        "getInUse":         "<topic used to provide 'outlet is in use' feedback>" },
+        "getInUse":             "<topic used to provide 'outlet is in use' feedback>", "getWatts":             "<topic used to provide 'current consumption' [Watts] (optional, Eve-App-only)>", "getVolts":             "<topic used to provide 'voltage' [Volts] (optional, Eve-App-only)>", "getAmperes":           "<topic used to provide 'electricCurrent' [Amperes] (optional, Eve-App-only)>", "getTotalConsumption":  "<topic used to provide 'totalConsumption' [kWh] (optional, Eve-App-only)>" },
     "integerValue": "true to use 1|0 instead of true|false default onValue and offValue", "onValue": "<value representing on (optional)>",
     "offValue": "<value representing off (optional)>",
-    "turnOffAfterms": <milliseconds after which to turn off automatically (optional)>
+    "turnOffAfterms": "<milliseconds after which to turn off automatically (optional)>", "history": "<true to enable History service for Eve App (optional)>" }
-}
 ```